fantasicfaner/fantasicfaner/README.md

-print ("👋 Hi, I’m @fantasicfaner")
+- 👋 Hi, I’m fantasicfaner
-- 👀 I’m interested in computer science and programming
+- 👀 I’m interested in computer science/ programming
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...